Topic: Buying Topics

 If your item hasn't arrived or isn't as described, first try to contact the seller.
 Just go to your "My Bonanza > Recent purchases" page and locate the transaction.
 Use the "Send them a message" link under the seller's username to contact the seller and attempt to resolve the issue.
 Using this contact method will automatically have your order number referenced.

 Most sellers are happy to resolve any issues you may have, so give them a chance to make it right for you.

-Please note that payment disputes are time sensitive (For current deadlines please contact the payment processor, PayPal, Checkout by Amazon, directly.
+Please note that payment disputes are time sensitive (For current deadlines please contact the payment processor, PayPal, Amazon Payments, directly.
 Failure to do so could result in your claim being rejected).

 2 Report the seller to Bonanza

-The link to open a dispute will appear on the Order in 14 days or the day after the estimated delivery date, whichever is sooner.
+The "There was a problem with my order" link to open a dispute will appear at the bottom of the order summary 14 days after your order date, or the day after the estimated delivery date, whichever is sooner.
 Cases for items that arrive significantly not as described can be opened as soon as you receive the shipment.

 Should an issue arise during the course of a transaction, Bonanza encourages buyer and seller to work out a resolution that is satisfactory to both parties.
 Bonanza is invested in making sure that we remove any sellers from our marketplace who are not performing up to your and our expectations.
 Thank you in advance for bringing such sellers to our attention so we can make Bonanza better for all.

 3 File a dispute with the payment processor